Optimized signal deduction procedure for the MIEZE spectroscopy technique: Introduction

-A practical solution is to reduce the number of time bins, fit the points with a sine function, and stretch the amplitude by normalizing it to the damping factor given by \eqref{eq1}.
-Since the measurements are normalized to the instrumental resolution function (which depends equally on the damping factor), the damping factor cancels out, and therefore does not need to be taken into account explicitly.
-Alternatively, one may find an unbiased estimate to reconstruct the fitting parameters from the minimum necessary time bins by taking the time integration of the detector into account.
+To increase \pink{time resolution ($f_{\mathrm{MIEZE}}$)}, a practical solution is to apply the same routine with a reduced number of time bins.
+Alternatively, one may find an unbiased estimate to reconstruct the parameters from the minimum necessary time bins by taking the time integration of the detector into account.
 In the following sections, a reconstruction procedure of the underlying parameters will be deduced using only four time bins.
-This relaxes the data acquisition by a factor of 4 corresponding to $f_\mathrm{MIEZE}^\mathrm{max}\,=\,2.5\,$MHz.
+This relaxes the required data collection interval by a factor of four corresponding to $f_\mathrm{MIEZE}^\mathrm{max}\,=\,2.5\,$MHz, thereby increasing the \pink{time} resolution by a factor of four.
 Although three time bins are the optimal choice to cover the highest frequencies, we focus here on four time bins because of their backwards compatibility with older data sets histogrammed in 16 time bins.
-In turn, all data recorded at RESEDA previously may be evenly merged into 4 time bins for direct comparisons.